*This post was written in collaboration with HelpGoAbroad.com, a resource for travelers looking to go abroad.

 Sometimes, the fear stems from not knowing where to start, and that’s where this post comes in.
 There are so many websites for information, jobs, internships, blogs, etc, that one only needs to start somewhere, arm herself with the correct information, start making decisions, and then JUST JUMP INTO THE UNKNOWN.

-If you’re looking to get a TEFL certificate, or teach English in Thailand or China, then my own website, Teach English: ESL is a great place to start.
+If you’re looking to get started teaching English abroad, then my agency, globalU, is a great place to start.
 However, if you’re looking to go elsewhere, or you want to work abroad in a different capacity, or find a volunteer position in a sustainable development work camp, for example, or an adventure and volunteer program in Nepal, then the new HelpGoAbroad.com could be your answer.
 It’s a resource for anyone looking to go abroad, with job listings (meaning paid, volunteer and internship programs) as well as a blog where writers with experiences from all over the world chip in their advice to the rookies out there who are struggling to get started.

 HelpGoAbroad offers the following travel options:

 If you’re still in school and looking for a way to explore the world as your classroom, studying abroad is a great way to get an education in a different realm.
 If you want to learn another language, HelpGoAbroad has listings for language schools around the world, plus a list of institutions that make it possible for you to earn your entire degree abroad.
 If you’re still in high school and hoping to do a semester overseas, you can find that there too.